gcamerli/gcamerli.github.io/README.md

 ### **Description**

-This is my personal resume.
+This is my personal lightweight resume.

 ### **Credits**